HITECHCRIME/BATTOU_MOTH_Rakanichu/README.md

 battou de la sangre to gang
 las tundas are twisting my brain (-ye)

-clearly insane for a mind to be blank my morning ritual never in vain
+drifting insane, mind going blank that morning ritual never in vain

 ever so vengeful, carved into stone